shabin5785/Golang_notes/Go_3.md

 -In a realistic program, convention dic tates that if any met hod of Point has a pointer receiver, then all methods of Point should have a pointer receiver, even ones that don’t str ictly need it.

+-Named types (Point) and pointers to them (*Point) are the only typ es that may appear in a receiver declarat ion.
+Fur thermore, to avoid ambiguities, met hod declarat ions are not per mitted on named typ es that are themselves pointer typ es: